-6:45 a.m. - REVEILLE and Clean Quarters
+- 6:45 a.m.
+REVEILLE and Clean Quarters

+- 7:30 8:00 a.m.
+Parents/Guardians and Guests arrive and load luggage, then proceed to Multipurpose Arena

-7:50 a.m. - IN FORMATION at Dining Hall
+- 8:20 a.m.
+IN FORMATION at Dining Hall

+- 8:25 a.m.
+FLAG RAISING

-- 8:00 a.m.
-BREAKFAST Note: Final inspection will occur during and immediately after breakfast. - 8:30 9:15 a.m.
-Prepare for departure.
-All luggage and belongings must be removed from the interior of all cottages and deposited on any cottage's covered porch, the Assembly Hall porch, or the interior of the W.Va.
-Building. - 9:30 a.m.
-FINAL ASSEMBLY in Exhibition Hall.
+- 8:30 a.m.
+BREAKFAST Note: Final inspection will occur during and immediately after breakfast.

+- 9:15 a.m.
+FINAL ASSEMBLY in Multipurpose Arena.
 Parents and guardians are encouraged to attend.
 Citizen Honor Guard will post colors, Invocation, Pledge of Allegiance, National Anthem, presentation of awards, honors, keynote speaker and closing remarks.
+Presentation of Graduation Certificates and Awards Packets, by cottages

-11:00 a.m. - ADJOURNMENT
+- 11:00 a.m.
+ADJOURNMENT